 - Vanilla Extract

-- Pecans: You can omit the nuts if you prefer, or you can substutite with macadamia nuts, walnuts, etc.
+- Pecans: You can omit the nuts if you prefer, or you can substitute with macadamia nuts, walnuts, etc.

 - Powdered Sugar

-How To Make This Fudge Cake From Scratch:
+How To Make This Fudge Chocolate Cake From Scratch:

-- Melt: Next, begin by melting the chocolate and butter together.
-Once melted, add in the sugars and whisk until combined.
+- Wet Ingredients: In a large mixing bowl, melt chocolate and butter together.
+Once you have melted butter and chocolate together, add in granulated sugar and brown sugar to the butter mixture.
+Whisk until combined.
 Add in the eggs, one at a time, mixing after each addition.